|Table of Contents|

 - An applicant must be registered in the System for Award Management (SAM) database and maintain an active SAM registration with current information when it has an active federal award or an application or plan under consideration by FTA.

-- Tribal entities that are not federally recognized remain eligible to apply to the state as a subrecipient for funding under the state's apportionment.
+- Tribal governments that are not federally recognized remain eligible to apply to the state as a subrecipient for funding under the state's apportionment.

 Eligible applicants or recipients of FTA competitive and formula grants vary by program.
 Competitive awards will list the eligible applicant types in the Notice of Funding Opportunity.
 Formula programs will list the eligible recipient types on the dedicated FTA program site and/or the program circular.
 For clarification of program eligibility, contact the FTA Office of Program Management.

-Typically, tribal entities working with FTA are the recipients of FTA’s Tribal Transit Program (TTP) funds.
+Typically, tribal governments working with FTA are the recipients of FTA’s Tribal Transit Program (TTP) funds.
 The TTP program provides two different types of funding: formula program funds and competitive program funds.

 - Rural Areas Formula Program, 49 U.S.C. § 5311: provides capital, planning, and operating assistance to states to support public transportation in rural areas with populations of less than 50,000, where many residents often rely on public transit to reach their destinations.